The village of Port Eynon with the hamlets of Overton and Scurlage

 Super one bedroom first floor seaside apartment tucked away in a quiet part of Port Eynon and only 3 minutes walk to the award winning beach.
 Double bedroom, fab shower room, private balcony and patio, wifi, off road parking for one car.
 1 dog by arrangement.

-Berry Hall “The Cottage is an annexe attached to the 18th Century Gower House ‘Berry Hall’ and tucked away in the peaceful hamlet of Berry, you are just 10 minutes’ drive from the award winning beaches of Port Eynon, Rhossili and Oxwich.
+Berry Hall cottage is attached to the 18th Century Gower House ‘Berry Hall’ and tucked away in the peaceful hamlet of Berry, you are just 6 minutes drive from Port Eynon beach and 10 minutes’ drive from the award winning beaches of Rhossili and Oxwich.

 Lovely traditional cottage, 2 min walk from award-winning sandy beach.
 Sleeps 4, linen & towels provided, log burner, c/h, TV/DVD, wifi, double oven, microwave, washer/drier, fridge/freezer, cot, high chair.
 Patio with BBQ.
 Off road parking, pets by arrangement.